 All neighborhoods have room for improvement.
-But those that struggle the most are often located in low-income areas, and sometimes in communities where English is not the primary spoken language.
-This is where community development organizations come into play.
-Through valuable neighborhood partnership projects that address the social determinants of health, such as housing, job development, and education, UPMC Health Plan takes an active role in improving communities in all of the regions we serve.
+But those that struggle the most are often located in disadvantaged areas where blighted properties, violent crime, a lack of affordable housing, and sparse green space contribute to low morale in the community and poor health outcomes.
+This is where community development organizations come into play, creating meaningful neighborhood partnership projects that address social determinants of health and committing significant financial resources to these projects over the span of several years.
+UPMC Health Plan takes an active role in improving neighborhoods across Pennsylvania.

 Lawrenceville Corporation & Lawrenceville United